python/devguide/committing.rst

 (detail should be good enough that a core developer reading the commit message understands the justification for the change).
 Also, if a non-core developer contributed to the resolution, it is good practice to credit them.

+Almost all changes made to the code base deserve an entry in ``Misc/NEWS``.
+The ``What's New in Python`` document is the place for more subjective judgments of the "importance" of changes.
+There are two notable exceptions to this general principle, and they both relate to changes that *already* have a NEWS entry, and have not yet been included in any formal release (including alpha and beta releases).
+These exceptions are:

+* If a change is reverted prior to release, then the corresponding entry is simply removed.
+Otherwise, a new entry must be added noting that the change has been reverted (e.g. when a feature is released in an alpha and then cut prior to the first beta)

+* If a change is a fix or other adjustment to an earlier unreleased change and the original NEWS entry remains valid, then no additional entry is needed.

 Working with Mercurial_